stliang/devops/demo/kotlin_rabbitmq_nginx/README.md

-# This demo shows Kotlin consumer and producer of RabbitMQ messages on Nginx web app
+# Nginx Hosted Kotlin Consumer and Producer of RabbitMQ

 ## Install RabbitMQ and Nginx Without Docker
 ```